tgiabao0603-maker/tgiabao0603-maker.github.io/terms-of-service.md

   ## 3. Intellectual Property

-  The TikDrama app, including its design, software, logo, features, and branding, is owned by or licensed to ArtemisX and is protected by applicable intellectual property laws.
+  The TikDrama app, including its design, software, logo, features, and branding, is owned by or licensed to TikDrama and is protected by applicable intellectual property laws.

   You are granted a limited, revocable, non-exclusive, non-transferable license to use the app for personal use only.